shsagir/play-area-sync/docs/deployment-methods-uni.md

 ### Not all applications work well with Git

 Git deployment is great when your App skeleton has clean folder structure with exclude patterns and [Composer](/composer) support.
-[Laravel](/install-laravel) and [Symfony](/install-symfony) are poster childs for good Git support.
+[Laravel](/install-laravel) and [Symfony](/install-symfony) are poster-child-level for good Git support.
 [WordPress](/install-wordpress) and other CMS are not Git compatible, out-of-the-box (while good [hacks](install-wordpress-pro) are available).
 [Craft 3](/craft-3-deploy-git) works well with Git and Composer.

 ## Choosing a workflow